SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 Using a wrong formatting string could result in an error.

-When formatting floating point numbers, we can round them to a specified number of digits after the decimal point, for example with the formatting string `%.2f` we can print a floating point number rounded to 2 digits after the decimal point:
+When formatting floating-point numbers, we can round them to a specified number of digits after the decimal point, for example with the formatting string `%.2f` we can print a floating-point number rounded to 2 digits after the decimal point:
 ```python
 print('price = %.2f \nVAT = %.3f' % (1.60, 1.60 * 0.2))
 ```